isomerpages/ogp-sync/_for-employees/Data Sharing & Privacy.md

 **Important: Remember to stop sharing your health records once you stop working with an organisation.**

 ### **How does Sync protect privacy?**
-Sync is a consent based system that puts the control of user's health data in their hands.
-Users may share and remove access to their health data with organisations as and when required.
+Sync is a consent-based system that gives individuals full control of their personal health data.
+Individuals can choose who they share their health data with.